liuk7071/wheremyfoodat.github.io/_posts/2021-9-6-floating-point-arithmetic-in-x86.md

 If the mask bit is not set, a software exception is fired to handle it.

-You can write MXSCR to memory using the instruction `STMXCSR m32`, or load a value from memory into it using `LDMXCSR m32`
+You can write MXCSR to memory using the instruction `STMXCSR m32`, or load a value from memory into it using `LDMXCSR m32`

 # ABI specifications